 While watching this episode with my son I quickly fell in love with the catchy song “don’t need a trip to the beauty shop, ’cause I love what I got on top….”.
 As well as the message that promotes self-love, acceptance and awareness that we are all different.

 I'm grateful for this father starting a dialogue that our society needs.
 His creativity ignited conversations in homes, schools and playgrounds around the globe.
-Continue the conversation by attending Gladney University's training led by author and speaker, Rhonda Roorda entitled "Embracing the Heart, Mind, and Spirit of Transracial Adoption".
-Tickets are available for purchase for in person and live streaming attendance.
+Continue the conversation by catching Gladney University's video on demand training led by author and speaker, Rhonda Roorda entitled "Embracing the Heart, Mind, and Spirit of Transracial Adoption".

 Want to learn more about Mazzarino?
 Check out his interview on NPR.